ajslater/codex/README.md

 Complex comic metadata, such as ComicInfo.xml, can be also be embedded in the keywords field by using the [comicbox](https://github.com/ajslater/comicbox) command line tool.
 Codex will read this data because it relies on comicbox internally.
-Not many people use comicbox or embeded metadata in PDFs in this fashion, so you likely won't find it unless you've added it yourself.
+Not many people use comicbox or embedded metadata in PDFs in this fashion, so you likely won't find it unless you've added it yourself.

 ### 🗝️ API with Key Access